amoradi/me_static_site/content/notes/introduction_to_statistics_and_probability.md

 `x̄ = Σ x/n` is considered a **statistic**, b/c it involves the sample.
 `μ = Σ x/N` is considered a **parameter**, b/c it involves the population.

 The **median** is found via taking the middle value when arranged from lowest to highest.
-If there are an even number of observations, then the mean of the two middle values is usedss.
+If there are an even number of observations, then the mean of the two middle values is used.

 There is no widely accepted standard symbol for the median.